Fujian, China

 Large statue of Laozi, founder of Daoism, Fujian

 Fujian is a mountainous province that looks primarily out to the Taiwan Straits and East China Sea and as such it has a certain feeling of independence from China.
+It is best known for the scattering of old attractive ports and islands along the rugged coastline.
 Indeed it remained the semi-independent kingdom of Min yue (闽蛮) for the period 330 to 110 BCE before it was conquered and assimilated by Han Emperor Wudi.
-Some people still refer to the inhabitants as Min people.
+The inhabitants are still sometimes referred to as the Min people.
 In the last days of the Song dynasty (1276-1279) Fujian was the last refuge from the conquering Mongols.
-It resisted the Qing conquest in 1644 the longest of all the provinces through the efforts of General Zheng Chenggong ( Guoxingye Koxinga WG) who grew up near Quanzhou and used Xiamen as his base.
+It resisted the Qing conquest in 1644 the longest of all the provinces due to the efforts of Ming loyalist General Zheng Chenggong ( Guoxingye Koxinga WG) who grew up near Quanzhou and used Xiamen as his base.
 Later in 1660 a Japanese invasion of 6,000 pirates and looters ransacked the province.
-There is a scattering of old attractive ports and islands along the rugged coastline.

 Xiamen, house, traditions